Masochism, sadism, sexual fantasy, voyeurism and mutual relationships

 'The whole point of pornography is to make us feel excited.
 [As if] The devil made me do it.'
 (Benjamin, 1995, p207.)

 So surprises, gestures and invitations to consider the sexual representations of other people can be experienced as intrusive.
 Undermining the repression of our own, previously unrecognised, fantasies.
-At times experiencing their sexuality as actually coercive rather than representative.
+At times experiencing other people's sexuality as actually coercive rather than representative.
 However, with graded exposure, we may come to recognise that we can contextualise and alter our response to these representations.
 In this way pornography (as defined here), and other sexual representations, can have a liminal status.
 Helping us, in new ways, to cope with our frustration.
-Our final addition, on this journey, involves developing mutual relationships with other people.
+Our final addition involves developing mutual relationships with other people.

 Mutual relationships